 This Facebook Bridge Page will display your campaign’s image, title and description as configured in the Qualifio Manager’s Virality step.
 By doing this, the page crawled to build the link preview and the destination page are the same (so: no more cloaking).
 Here’s what the Facebook Bridge Page will look like:

-The Facebook Bridge Page will be active as from Thursday, December 14 for all campaigns and integration modes offered in the Qualifio Manager: iFrame embed, minisites and Facebook pages.
+The Facebook Bridge Page will be active as from December 14, 2017, for all campaigns and integration modes offered in the Qualifio Manager: iFrames, minisites and Facebook pages.

 The qlic.it, Qualifio’s smart URL